 Although a large number of stereotypes exist about the Africans, most people would be surprised to learn that they are nothing but derogatory remarks far from the truth.
-Here we take a look at: 10 stereotypes of Africans that aren’t always true.
+Here we take a look at 10 stereotypes of Africans that aren’t always true.

-• African men don’t like to work:
+• African men don’t like to work

 While statistics show that in the Western countries, African men suffer from the highest unemployment rates, it has been confirmed by psychologists that this, in no way, has any connection to their choice or preference.
 Generally speaking, African men are hardwired beings, keen to provide for their families and would hence pursue all possible means for achieving that goal.
 “Not wanting to work” proves to be a negative stereotype labelled on African men and certainly does not hold true as far as majority of unemployment issues are concerned.

-• African men are increasingly attracted to white women:
+• African men are increasingly attracted to white women

 The solution to this debate depends entirely on the ideals of the individual being questioned.
 Interracial marriages are on the rise in the Western world and the fact that it is becoming more common and acceptable in society probably forms the basis of such a perception.
 At the end of the day, it will be personal compatibility and not race that keeps a man and woman together.

-• African men are inattentive towards their children:
+• African men are inattentive towards their children

 It is said that a good African man will always father his children wonderfully well irrespective of the circumstances.
 The real trick lies in avoiding those who look for the easy way out under difficult circumstances, a group that numbers aplenty and exists in all colors, sizes and shapes.

-• Bush girl/woman:
+• Bush girl/woman

 This refers to the women who live in the very hot, dry and often isolated regions of the African continent.
 These women wear no tops but only bottoms and are open to sharing a husband with other women belonging to the same village or clan.
 English is a language generally unknown to most of them.
-Modifications on the body such as large disk implants on lower lips and neck rings are their unique feature.
+Modifications on the body such as large disk implants on lower lips and neck rings are among their unique features.

-• The City girl:
+• The City girl

 Spoiled and well-off, the City girl is a whiny young African in the age group of 17-24.
 Her parents are generally well-educated with a university education while the father is invariably a university professor.
 Her parents are eager to meet all her demands including hiring people to kill her rivals, more often than not other City girls, so that she can have unopposed marriage with her true love.
 She herself receives a University education but unlike her parents does so from abroad.
 Although she may be attractive, she lacks that ability to manage and run the household, having been surrounded by maids from a young age.

-• The First Wife:
+• The First Wife

-There is no double meaning to this term as the first wife is married to her husband first and then shares and then has to share space with a second wife subsequently chosen by him.
+There is no double meaning to this term as the first wife is married to her husband first and then has to share space with a second wife subsequently chosen by him.
 Overweight and older, the First Wife is always bitter about her husband’s choice of a younger woman as his wife.
 In order to break that relationship, she usually resorts to visiting traditional women in the bush who offer magic spells for ending the stay of the younger wife.